bottlepy/bottle/README.md

 Installation and Dependencies
 -----------------------------

-You can install bottle with `easy_install bottle` or just [download][bottle-dl] bottle.py and place it in your project directory.
+You can install bottle with `pip install bottle` or just [download][bottle-dl] bottle.py and place it in your project directory.
 There are no (hard) dependencies other than the Python Standard Library.

   [mako]: http://www.makotemplates.org/
   [cherrypy]: http://www.cherrypy.org/